"See a child differently, you see a different child."

 How do I book an appointment?

 Booking an appointment is quick and easy at Spinnaker Psychological Services.
 Individuals may contact Spinnaker Psychological Services directly to arrange an appointment.
 A doctor referral is not needed to initiate services at our clinic.
 Don't worry if you are not sure what specific service you need; we will listen to your questions and help you decide what will be most helpful for you and your child.
+As there is often more need than availability of services, there may be a waiting list.
+We will let you know how long you may wait, but are also happy to provide consultation and brief support while you wait, and/or direct you to another support if appropriate.

 What is a psychologist versus a psychometrist?

 Psychologists and psychological associates are regulated health professionals and are registered with the College of Psychologists of Ontario.
-Psychometrists receive extensive training in psychological testing and interviewing, but are not registered and therefore work under the supervision of a registered provider.
+Psychometrists receive extensive training in psychological testing and interviewing, but are not registered and therefore work under the clinical supervision of a registered provider.

 Psychological service providers use clinical interviewing, behavioural observation, and psychometric tests to help identify issues and to work on solutions.
 Psychological service providers are the only professionals qualified to use certain kinds of psychometric tests to assess intelligence, as well as emotional and behavioural problems.
 Psychologists and psychological associates who are trained in clinical psychology, along with physicians and psychiatrists, are the only professionals who can communicate a psychological diagnosis.
 Psychologists and psychometrists do not prescribe medication.

 Psychologists and psychological associates are regulated health professionals and are registered with the College of Psychologists of Ontario.
-Psychometrists receive extensive training in psychological testing and interviewing, but are not registered and therefore work under the supervision of a registered provider.
+Psychometrists receive extensive training in psychological testing and interviewing, but are not registered and therefore work under the clinical supervision of a registered provider.

 Psychological service providers use clinical interviewing, behavioural observation, and psychometric tests to help identify issues and to work on solutions.
 Psychological service providers are the only professionals qualified to use certain kinds of psychometric tests to assess intelligence, as well as emotional and behavioural problems.
 Psychologists and psychological associates who are trained in clinical psychology, along with physicians and psychiatrists, are the only professionals who can communicate a psychological diagnosis.
 Psychologists and psychometrists do not prescribe medication.